Last Updated: 26 April, 2021 | Provide Feedback

 Click on the title of the video you are searching for.

 Scroll down to the section titled "Subject" under "Details."
 This is where you will find information about language, closed captions, and audio description.
-Under "Subject" you can click on links like "Video recordings for the hearing impaired" to view other films with the same tag.
+Under "Subject" you can click on links like "Films for the hearing impaired" to view other films with the same tag.

 Find Accessible Media @Mason by The Teaching & Learning Team is licensed under a Creative Commons Attribution 4.0 International License.